guillaumef/wing-servo-frame/README.md

 - To get a printed shaft, buy a bunch of 5mm internal diameter. i.e:
   - MR85ZZ (5x8x2.5)

+##### STLs directory

+To ease the process, this directory provides multiple automatically generated STLs in some configurations:
+- hollow / solid frame
+- bearing: none/left/right/both

+The configuration file is provided for each generated stl.
+The bearing size is chosen for the best case scenario per servo: screw as the bearing shaft.

 ##### Openscad feedback

 The scad file is providing you information feedback on the screw/bearing.